 RefleX has a special version of the player ship that is used in the last stage and a half and can be unlocked for use in stage select by completing the game.
 Said ship is a One-Hit-Point Wonder.
 This is a game that does not offer multiple lives.

 The early Sierra adventure game Wizard and the Princess has you immediately searching for rock to kill a snake.
-Which the wrong one has a scorpion under it that kills you instantly.
+Which one is the wrong one has a scorpion under it that kills you instantly.
 You have to be on the exact screen which the game doesn't tell you.
 (The Roberta Williams Anthology manual outright tells you the answer being so brutal) This puzzle was so infamous it was referenced in the episode "Ultra Sheen" from The Adventures Of Jimmy Neutron Boy Genius.